SuperDotNet/superdotnet.github.io/content/posts/2018/Welcome.md

 #### The World Doesn't Revolve Around Me

-Contrary to popular belief -- that being *my own* when thinking about me -- the world doesn't revolve around me.
+Contrary to popular belief -- that being *my own* when thinking about me, which is **a lot** -- the world doesn't revolve around me.
 Setting up a wish doesn't make it a guarantee that it will happen.
 In fact, if not worded properly, it can cause a lot of unintended grief to you or others.
-It can also land in a completely different result and experience than originally envisioned.
+It can also land you in a completely different result and experience than originally envisioned.
 There are a *lot* of people out there, and they each have their own perspective on issues, which reminds me...

 #### Respect Every Opinion

 The problem space that we work in is _incredibly_ complex and involved.
-Human beings are multifaceted (or sometimes just downright crazy).
+Human beings are multifaceted (or sometimes just downright crazy, or even drunk).
 You have no idea what each person has to deal with in their daily grind, and the scope of their individual experience.
 What I have learned is that each person has their own opinion and, as it turns out, each one of those opinions are 100% as valuable as mine, even if that opinion does not make logical sense to me.
 Which leads me to...

 #### Even When You're Right, You Can Be Wrong

-If you logically win an argument but have a condescending/disparaging/trolling attitude in doing so -- *resulting in ill will towards the person you are interacting with* -- then you have actually *lost* that argument, as that ill will impacts your brand value.
+If you logically win an argument but have a condescending/disparaging/trolling attitude in doing so -- *resulting in and fostering ill will towards the person you are interacting with* -- then you have actually *lost* that argument, as that ill will impacts your brand value.
 As such...

 #### Mind Your Brand{#brand}

-This is sort of the apex of value learned here in my experiment and adventure.  *Everything* you do reflects on you and your brand.
+This is sort of the apex of value learned here in my experiment and adventure.  *Everything* you do reflects on you and your brand, and is part of the reason for a new look and name here.

 Are you the person that has to be *right all the time*?
 Do you resort to trolling or other coercive tactics to will your "opponent" to your way?
-Do you even see to the world as being branched into "opponent" and "proponent?"
+Do you even see to the world as being branched into "opponent" and "ally?"
 Or do you see the world as fragmented, collective whole?
 Perhaps somewhere in between?

-All of these aspects (and many many more) speak to your *[character](https://youtu.be/YgxACD-rL5c)* and resulting brand as such.
+All of these aspects (and many, many more) speak to your *[character](https://youtu.be/YgxACD-rL5c)* and resulting brand as such.

-Attempting to coerce another human being with aforementioned -- or, really, *any* -- tactics as above is not only ineffective, it's *childish*.
-It's selfish and self-centered.
+Attempting to coerce another human being with aforementioned -- or, really, *any* -- tactics as outlined above is not only ineffective, it's *childish*.
+It's also selfish and self-centered.
 Yes, you might throw down some epic flame on a forum some where -- and yes, in its own right it's extraordinary prose and you can pat yourself on the back -- but in the end, you have attempted to dominate the indomitable: the fellow human spirit that runs as wild and free as you yourself do.
 You have not only fostered *ill will*, but now it will no doubt make its way back to you in some form.
 As such, you should...

 #### Choose Your Energy Carefully